Diabetes can Impact your Eye Health

 It’s possible that as the eye conditions worsen, they can cause:

 - Vision loss

 - Colors to appear washed out or faded

 - Blank or dark areas in your field of vision

 By getting annual eye evaluations, your eye doctor will be able to detect these signs early enough which can help lower your risk or minimize vision loss.

-The treatment options listed below may help improve your vision.
+The treatment options listed below may help improve your vision and eye health;

 - Anti-VEGF or steroid injections